c3lang/c3-web/docs/language-common/attributes.md

 *Used for: function, const, global*

 Declares that a global variable or function should appear in a specific section.

+### `@simd`

+*Used for: vector types*

+Turns a vector type into a type matching C SIMD types for the purpose of storage and ABI lowering.
+Usually it will not offer any additional speed over using regular vector types, and are mostly for conforming to C functions that explicitly use SIMD types.

 ### `@tag(name, value)`